jerdra/bake/README.md

 ======

 ------------
-**WARNING**: This repository is still very much in progress (missing features, incomplete implementation of starter)
+**WARNING**: This repository is still very much in progress (missing features)

 - [ ] Allow yeast key to be used
-- [ ] Instead of starter use fermented flour amount?
-(BBGA standard)
+- [ ] Use a slightly different adjustment algorithm? (least squares solution vs. naive re-allocation?)
+Alteratively provide an option
 ------------

 Simple little CLI tool for converting Bread bakers formulas into full recipes using Rust!